≡ Menu

 9. Use personal pronouns

-Use personal pronouns so your readers see that you are speaking directly to them – "we", "you" "our" and "us" make the audience believe you are speaking only to them.
-The use of personal pronouns can draw the readers into the material that you are writing and make them feel more involved immediately.
+Use personal pronouns so your readers see that you are speaking directly to them.
+“We,” “you,” “our,” and “us” make the audience feel as though you are speaking only to them.
+The use of personal pronouns can draw readers into the material that you are writing and make them feel more involved immediately.

 10. Include facts

 Facts back up what you are writing about and make your material more believable.
-Statistics are often used with percentages because they are immediately given credence over simple statements.
-Example: 74% of drivers admitted that they texted while driving and would continue to do it even though there are laws in place that prohibit this dangerous practice.
+Statistics, especially percentages, are often more convincing than general statements.
+Example: 74% of drivers admitted that they texted while driving and would continue to do it even though laws are in place that prohibit this dangerous practice.

-Persuasive writing contains the basic facts about something including names, dates, statistics and quotes.
-It then goes on to present the opinion of the writer which shows a personal interest in a cause.
-It is a way to present a point of view and then to try to have your readers agree with that point of view.
+Persuasive writing contains the basic facts about something, including names, dates, statistics, and quotes.
+It then goes on to present the writer’s opinion, which shows a personal interest in a cause.
+It is a way to present a point of view and then try to have your readers agree with it.
 The material is written in a forceful manner so that it can win the audience over.

 Writing about something in a consistent manner is one of the best ways to be persuasive on a particular topic.
-You have an opinion already and you want to be able to convey that opinion to someone else, so there are certain things you must do in order to accomplish that.
+You already have an opinion, and you want to convey that opinion to someone else, so there are certain things you must do to accomplish that.
 There are plenty of other ways to be persuasive with your writing, but ensuring that the same message is conveyed in a similar manner each time is one of the most important ways to deliver that message to readers.